sdc-china/IDA-doc/_posts/2018-11-07-references-ida-rest-apis.md

 ### **Operate On Pipeline Build**
 ___
-Operate on a pipeline build by build id.
+Operate on a pipeline build by build ID.

 **URL:**